jiafulow/HLTrigger-HLTanalyzers-test-openHLT/README.md

 python openHLT.py -i MyProducts.MET.root -o MyFilters.MET.root -t hlt_MET.py -n 1000
 ```

+To run on MC, add `--mc` option to openHLT.py or openHLT2PAT.py.

 #### Nota Bene

+- **Important**: Please edit `openHLT2PAT.TEMPLATE` and disable the lines under the comment block "User stuff".
+These are stuff that is interesting to the author, but probably not to anyone else.
-- FastTimerService clashes with SubProcess, so it is disabled in `setup_cff.py` and has to be disabled in any input HLT ocnfig file.
+- FastTimerService clashes with SubProcess, so it is disabled in `setup_cff.py` and has to be disabled in any input HLT config file.
 - Global tag for MC is hardcoded in both `openHLT.TEMPLATE`, `openHLT2PAT.TEMPLATE`.
 - Global tag for PAT is hardcoded in `openHLT2PAT.TEMPLATE`.
 - Global tag for HLT is provided by default by `setup_cff.py` and can be overwritten by input HLT config file.